Sermons

 13 May 2018

 Russian cosmonaut Yuri Gagarin was the first human to journey into outer space in 1961.
-While he was so high up in the sky he is quoted as saying “I looked and looked and looked but I didn’t see God.
-The Ascension is often misunderstood as Jesus going up into heaven as if it is… Read more
+While he was so high up in the sky he is quoted as saying “I… Read more

 6th Sunday of Easter (Year B)-Friends of Christ